kitchissippi-robotics/kitchissippi-delta/README.md

 ###Drive System:

 - GT2 timing belt driven on machined aluminum GT2-20 pulleys with 608zz bearing idlers.
-- Linear motion achieved on 1/4" polished steel tubing, with 608zz carriage sytem based on the K-02 prototype carriage concept.
+- Linear motion achieved on 3/4" hand sanded and polished steel tubing, with 608zz carriage sytem based on the K-02 prototype carriage concept.
 - Consideration was given to spectra-line drive systems, however the relative cost of GT2 belt and the extra effort required seems economically unsound.
 - Standard NEMA17 stepper motors.